 - Phone calls from someone pretending to be from your bank, providing a valid-sounding story to try and get your bank details.

-- Do some critical thinking – Say you receive an email from a bank telling you there’s a problem with your finances, but it’s not the bank you use.
+- Do some critical thinking: Say you receive an email from a bank telling you there’s a problem with your finances, but it’s not the bank you use.
 The email is obviously fraudulent; delete it.
 The same goes for emails that are clearly fraudulent due to looking illegitimate, for example, the branding doesn’t match the bank’s actual branding.

-- Never ever click the link – If you receive an email claiming to be from the bank that you use, don’t click the link inside the email.
-Go directly to the bank’s website and log in from there; if there truly is a problem, you’ll know once you’ve logged in.
+- Never ever click the link: If you receive an email claiming to be from the bank that you use, don’t click the link inside the email.
+Go directly to the bank’s website and log in from there; if there’s truly a problem, you’ll know once you’ve logged in.

-- Don’t send or receive money on the behalf of others – This practise is generally tied to criminal activity, and can see you be defrauded, or even charged with money laundering.
+- Don’t send or receive money on the behalf of others: This practice is generally tied to criminal activity, and can even land in you getting charged with money laundering.

-The people that run bank scams can be clever, but even the most convincing scam can be seen through after a bit of critical thinking and investigation.
+Bank scammers can be clever.
+But you can pick up on those more convincing scams with a bit of critical thinking and investigation.
 As long as you’re careful and sensible with your banking details, you should have no problem avoiding falling victim to a banking scam.